 During winter the roads from both Boulder and Fort Collins are plowed so access up to Beaver Meadows Entrance is good, and it's much quieter in winter months.
 The Wild Basin Route even has a winter trailhead.

-You'll need to wrap up warm though - January and December are the coldest months averaging 21 degrees Fahrenheit so expect freezing conditions and significant snowfall.
+You'll need to wrap up warm, though - January and December are the coldest months averaging 21 degrees Fahrenheit, so expect freezing conditions and significant snowfall.

 It's a legal requirement to have snow chains in Colorado.
 So in winter, even leading up to the Rocky Mountain National Park, have them attached.
 Due to altitude there can be ice in May or even early June so take care even in summer.

-If you're travelling in summer, it probably won't be a surprise to hear that June to September is the busiest time in Rocky Mountain National Park.
+If you're traveling in summer, it probably won't be a surprise to hear that June to September is the busiest time in Rocky Mountain National Park.
 Temperatures in July and August average a little over 63 degrees Fahrenheit, so even in summer, it's a comfortable temperature for hiking.

-Travellers looking to avoid both the snow and the crowds could consider visiting in spring or fall, however temperatures remain very low in March and April (still only averaging 38 degrees in April) and November sees freezing temperatures and the start of the winter snowfall.
+Travelers looking to avoid both the snow and the crowds could consider visiting in spring or fall, however temperatures remain very low in March and April (still only averaging 38 degrees in April) and November sees freezing temperatures and the start of the winter snowfall.

 That means late spring and early fall are probably more comfortable times to visit - late May in particular can be a good time to visit because Trail Ridge Road opens but the route is less crowded.